University of Bath: Rankings and reputation

 The University of Bath received a Gold award as part of the UK Government's Teaching Excellence Framework (TEF).
 The framework evaluates universities on criteria including teaching quality, learning environment and student outcomes, taking into account factors such as student satisfaction, retention rates and employment.

-Bath is ranked 11th in the Complete University Guide 2018 League table and has 18 subjects placed within the top 10 in the UK.
-Architecture and Marketing are ranked number one.
-The university is ranked 5th in The Guardian University Guide 2018.
-Bath is ranked 12th of 128 universities across the UK in the Good University Guide.
+Bath was ranked eighth in the 2025 Complete University Guide, with 25 subjects placing in the top-10 nationwide.
+Marketing ranked first in the country with eight further subjects in the top-three: accounting and finance, aerospace engineering, architecture, biomedical sciences, business and management, social policy, sociology, sports science.

 In The Sunday Times 10-year (1998–2007) average ranking of British universities based on consistent league table performance, Bath was ranked 12th overall in the UK.
 Bath was one of only eight universities (along with the G5, St Andrews and Warwick) to have never left the top 15 in one of the three main domestic rankings between 2008 and 2017.
 Bath has been named as the ‘University of the Year’ by The Sunday Times Good University Guide 2023.

 According to data released by the Department for Education in 2018, Bath was rated as the 7th best university in the UK for boosting male graduate earnings with male graduates seeing a 22.2% increase in earnings compared to the average graduate, and the 8th best university for females, with female graduates seeing a 15.2% increase in earnings compared to the average graduate.
 Bath was ranked 13th out of 122 UK institutions in the 2017 Times Higher Education (THE) Student Experience Survey.
 Bath students were joint most likely to recommend the university to their friends.